rurban/smhasher/README.md

 - mum (_machine specific, mum: different results on 32/64-bit archs_)

-Hash functions for symbol tables or hash tables typically use 32 bit hashes, for databases, file systems and file checksums typically 64 or 128bit, for crypto now starting with 256 bit.
+Hash functions for symbol tables or hash tables typically use 32 bit hashes.
+Databases, file systems and file checksums are typically 64 or 128bit.
+Crypto is now starting with 256 bit.

 Typical median key size in perl5 is 20, the most common 4.
 Similar for all other dynamic languages.
 See [github.com/rurban/perl-hash-stats](https://github.com/rurban/perl-hash-stats)